frank038/wlmonitorset/README.md

 *-B <value:value:value>*
     Set the brightness for sunrise, sunset and dusk.
 From 0.3 to 1.0.
-    If used with -f, make sure to use 1.0:value:value to preserve the starting curve.
+    If used with -f, make sure to use 1.0:value:value (or 1.0:1.0:b) to preserve the curves.

 The value 6500 is the neutral value, no colours corrections.
 For the three periods of the day, any temperature values can be used.